ACADEMIC ADVISING FOR

 Accounting students interested in internships should see the internship advisor, Professor Vivette Ancona in Room 1539 HW.

-• Advising services are offered IN PERSON, DURING POSTED ADVISING HOURS ONLY.
+• Advising services for B.S. students in Accounting are offered IN PERSON, DURING POSTED ADVISING HOURS ONLY.

 THERE IS NO EMAIL OR TELEPHONE ADVISING.